Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Experiments

-It is observed from the actual experimental process that our method can achieve better results at a low sampling rate.
+Through the above experimental study, it is found that our method has a better effect at a lower sampling rate.
 In view of this, we have done experiments at a sampling rate of 2.5\%.
-Fig. 4 shows the visual effect at a 2.5\% sampling rate, and Fig. 5 further illustrates the performance of all methods on different HSI, showing the MPSNR, MSSIM, and MFSIM of all methods on all HSI.
-When the sampling rate is 2.5\%, it can be seen from the visual effect in Fig. 4 that our method can still obtain more significant restoration effect at a very low sampling rate of 2.5\%, which is quite effective in extracting both global visual and structural information and local detail information.
-And Fig. 5 shows that when the sampling rate is 2.5\%, the results obtained by our method are better than those obtained by other state-of-the-art methods.
+Fig. \ref{HSITC025} shows the visual effect at a 2.5\% sampling rate, and Fig. \ref{HSI025} further illustrates the PSNR, SSIM, and FSIM of all methods on all HSIs.
+It can be seen from Fig. \ref{HSITC025} that our method can still obtain more significant recovery effect at a very low sampling rate of 2.5\%, which is quite effective in extracting both global visual and structural information and local detail information.
+And Fig. \ref{HSI025} shows that when the sampling rate is 2.5\%, the results obtained by our method are better than those obtained by other state-of-the-art methods.